RedisGraph/RedisGraph/docs/commands/graph.query.md

 - A map containing:
   - `sourceNode`: Mandatory.
 Must be of type node
   - `targetNode`: Mandatory.
 Must be of type node
-  - `relLabels`: Optional.
-Array of zero or more relationship labels.
-A relationship must have one of these labels to be part of the path.
+  - `relTypes`: Optional.
+Array of zero or more relationship types.
+A relationship must have one of these types to be part of the path.
 If not specified or empty: the path may contain any relationship.
   - `relDirection`: Optional. string. one of `'incoming'`, `'outgoing'`, `'both'`.
 If not specified: `'outgoing'`.
   - `pathsCount`: Optional.
 Number of minimal-weight paths to retrieve.
 Non-negative integer.
 If not specified: 1